DevRel-Foundation/wg-innovation-emerging-trends/README.md

 <!-- inherit DRF COC -->

-Members and participants must adhere to the [code of conduct](https://github.com/DevRel-Foundation/governance/blob/main/code_of_conduct.md) for the wider community.
+Working group managers and participants must adhere to the [code of conduct](https://github.com/DevRel-Foundation/governance/blob/main/code_of_conduct.md) for the wider community.

 ## Governance